 Fogbows are often seen alongside another optical phenomenon, also caused by diffraction, called a 'glory'.
 A glory is a sequence of multiple, pale-coloured rings at the bows centre - as can be seen in the image below.

-How fogbows are formed
+How do fogbows form?

 The elements that make up a fogbow are the same as for a rainbow - sunlight at the observers back, and water droplets in front.
 The water droplets that make up fog are so tiny compared to raindrops, between 10 and 1000 times smaller, that while the light still reflects from the water droplet back towards the observer, the process of diffraction of the light by the droplet becomes a dominant effect.

 The process of diffraction broadens the reflected beam of light which smears out the colours which give the characteristic ghostly white, or very faintly coloured fogbow.
 This also makes the fogbow much broader than a rainbow.

 The fog bank has to be relatively diffused and thin to allow the light to pass through the droplets and create the effect.
 Fogbows are large, almost as big as rainbows